Skip to content

-This article explains how Gift Card sales appear in Clover reporting and how they should be treated when the value is later redeemed for goods or services.
+This article explains how gift card sales appear in Clover reporting and how they should be treated when the value is later redeemed for goods or services.
+Understanding this helps with accurate revenue reconciliation.

 Gift Card Sales in Clover Reports

-When a Gift Card is sold through Clover POS (or any POS), it is automatically recorded as a non-revenue sale in your End of Day reporting.
+When a gift card is sold through Clover POS (or any POS), it's automatically recorded as a non-revenue sale in your End of Day reporting.

 VAT Treatment